neerajk555/SQL-Training-exercise/module-12-transactions/02-Guided-Step-by-Step.md

 ---

-## Activity 3: Savepoints for Complex Operations — 18 min
+## Activity 3: Savepoints for Complex Operations

 ### Business Context
 Batch import with ability to rollback individual records but keep successful ones.